 The TrueDepth camera analyses more than 50 different muscle movements in order to mirror your expressions.
-This is another facet, so creatively displayed in the TV advert, which Apple has absolutely nailed with the iPhone X.
+This is another facet, which was so creatively displayed in the TV advert, which Apple absolutely nailed with the iPhone X.

 Super Retina HD OLED screen display

-The iPhone X is Apple’s first handset with an OLED (organic light-emitting diode) screen display and it is, without doubt, the best screen ever fitted to an iPhone.
-The all-round quality, colour and sharpness are huge steps forward on a 5.8-inch screen that now, finally, fills pretty much all the space at the front of the phone.
+The iPhone X was Apple’s first handset with an OLED (organic light-emitting diode) screen display and it was, at the time, the best screen ever fitted to an iPhone.
+The all-round quality, colour and sharpness were huge steps forward on a 5.8-inch screen that fills pretty much all the space at the front of the phone.

-OLED technology creates much greater depth of colour, therefore, everything you look at, from websites to apps and photos, will look so much better than any previous iPhone you may have used.
-This technology has been used (and created) by Samsung since the first version of the Galaxy handset, however, Apple have suggested the delay was so it could fine-tune the technology in order to create the quality its customers expect from an iPhone.
+OLED technology creates much greater depth of colour, therefore, everything you look at, from websites to apps and photos, looks so much better than any earlier iPhone you may have used.
+This technology has been used (and created) by Samsung since the first version of the Galaxy handset, however, Apple did suggest the delay was so it could fine-tune the technology in order to create the quality its customers expect from an iPhone.

-Two fairly major concessions have been made for this introduction.
-First, after ten years of loyal service, the home button at the bottom of the phone has been retired.
-Now you simply swipe up from the bottom of the phone to bring up the home screen, a slight adjustment from hitting the home button but something you should get used to fairly quickly.
+Two fairly major concessions were made for this introduction.
+First, after ten years of loyal service, the home button at the bottom of the phone was retired.
+Now you simply swipe up from the bottom of the phone to bring up the home screen, a slight adjustment from hitting the home button, but something you should get used to fairly quickly.

-The front-facing TrueDepth camera has 7-megapixel sensors and is regarded as one of the best selfie-taking cameras available on the market.
+The front-facing TrueDepth camera has 7-megapixel sensors and, when the phone was initially released, regarded as one of the best selfie-taking cameras available on the market.
 As the name suggests, the camera is primed for sensing depth, hence why its technology is used for the Face ID feature and why it can create such stunning images.